2026 Platform Comparison

 Go X Unique Features

-Rider app (iOS, Android, web) with GPS vehicle locator
+Rider app (iOS, Android, web) with QR-code activation and GPS vehicle locator

-Multiple payment methods (Apple Pay, Google Pay, PayPal, Venmo)
+Multiple rider payment methods (Apple Pay, Google Pay, PayPal, Venmo)

-Go X Apollo teleoperated self-driving scooters (limited deployment)
+Go X Apollo teleoperated 'self-driving' scooters (2020 Tortoise pilot, not scaled)

 Pricing Breakdown